USS Constitution: Construction

 riders intended to restrict hogging and sagging while giving the ships extremely heavy planking.
 This design gave the hull a greater strength than a more lightly built frigate.
 It was based on Humphrey's realization that the fledgling United States could not match the European states in the size of their navies, so they were designed to overpower any other frigate while escaping from a ship of the line.

 Her keel was laid down on 1 November 1794 at Edmund Hartt's shipyard in Boston, Massachusetts, under the supervision of Captain Samuel Nicholson, master shipwright Colonel George Claghorn and Foreman Prince Athearn of the Martha's Vineyard Athearns.
 Constitution's hull was built 21 in thick and her length between perpendiculars was 175 ft, with a 204 ft length overall and a width of 43 ft 6 in.
 In total, 60 acre of trees were needed for her construction.
 Primary materials consisted of pine and oak, including southern live oak which was cut from Gascoigne Bluff and milled near St. Simons Island, Georgia.
+Enslaved workers were used to harvest the oak used for the ship's construction, and USS Constitution Museum historian Carl Herzog stated that "the forced labor of enslaved people was an expediency that Navy officials and contractors saw as fundamental to the job... enslaved people were essential to the construction of naval warships built to secure the very American freedoms they were denied."

 A peace accord was announced between the United States and Algiers in March 1796, and construction was halted in accordance with the Naval Act of 1794.
 After some debate and prompting by President Washington, Congress agreed to continue funding the construction of the three ships nearest to completion: United States, Constellation, and Constitution.
 Constitution's launching ceremony on 20 September 1797 was attended by President John Adams and Massachusetts Governor Increase Sumner.
 Upon launch, she slid down the ways only 27 ft before stopping; her weight had caused the ways to settle into the ground, preventing further movement.
 An attempt two days later resulted in only 31 ft of additional travel before the ship again stopped.
 After a month of rebuilding the ways, Constitution finally slipped into Boston Harbor on 21 October 1797, with Captain James Sever breaking a bottle of Madeira wine on her bowsprit.